mebenyahia/Multimodal-Explainable-Automated-Diagnosis-of-Autistic-Spectrum-Disorder/README.md

 Multimodal-Explainable-Automated-Diagnosis-of-Autistic-Spectrum-Disorder/
 ├── data/                                   # dataset-related files
 │   ├── 0. measure generator using BASC122.ipynb  # Notebook for generating measures using the BASC122 atlas
+│   ├── perform_rfe.py # to select rfe with CV for no data leakage
 │   ├── Phenotypic_V1_0b_preprocessed1.csv
 │   └──  totaldata.csv
 │